marziehbagherinia/FSN/README.md

-# File-Sharing-Network
+# File Sharing Network
-In this repository, we simulated a file sharing network in C++.
+In this repository, we simulated a file-sharing network in C++.